 Before joining IPSG, Ms Lee gained experience in the management of accounting and finance matters from managerial positions held in KS Distribution Pte.
 Ltd., Aqua-Terra Supply Co., Ltd., and National University Hospital between 2004 and 2010.
 Prior to this, she had also held accounting positions at Sunshine Welfare Action Mission, NTUC Club, VICOM Ltd., AGRA Baymont Pte.
 Ltd. and Trident Travels Ltd. from 1984 to 2009.

-Ms Lee is a member of the Association of Chartered Certified Accountants and the Institute of Singapore Chartered Accountants.
+Ms Lee is a member of the Institute of Singapore Chartered Accountants

 MR LEE CHEA SIANG

 GENERAL MANAGER (HOMELAND)

 Mr Lee Chea Siang is the General Manager (Homeland) of the Group.